MCL Tear Treatment in Bellefontaine Neighbors, MO

 - Direct Impact or Trauma:

-- Contact Sports: Football, soccer, and hockey players in Bellefontaine Neighbors, MO often experience direct blows to the outer knee, resulting in the inner knee being overstretched or torn.
+- Contact Sports: Football, soccer, and hockey players in Bellefontaine Neighbors, MO frequently sustain direct impacts to the outer knee, leading to overstretching or tearing of the inner knee.

 - Accidents: Automobile collisions or falls with direct knee impact can cause MCL tears.

-- Poor Conditioning or Muscle Imbalance: Weakness in the muscles supporting the knee raises the risk of MCL tears by overloading the ligament.
-Muscle imbalances between the quadriceps and hamstrings can destabilize the knee, putting additional strain on the MCL.
+- Poor Conditioning or Muscle Imbalance: Weakness in the muscles supporting the knee can increase the risk of MCL tears as the ligament compensates for the lack of support.
+Imbalances between the quadriceps and hamstrings may destabilize the knee, adding strain to the MCL.

 Symptoms of an MCL Tear